Sarah Coburn: Professional career

 Coburn has performed leading roles at the Metropolitan Opera in New York; the Vienna State Opera; and other major companies.

+In 2004, she played the role of Johanna Barker in the musical Sweeney Todd at the New York City Opera.

 In 2007 she succeeded Elizabeth Futral in the role of Princess Yue-Yang in the world premiere production of Tan Dun's The First Emperor at the Metropolitan.

 That same year she performed the role of Kitty in the world premiere of David Carlson's Anna Karenina at the Florida Grand Opera.